ericaNyenji/Block-Matrix-/README.md

 Multiplying two matrices.

-Printing the matrix (in a square shape.
+Printing the matrix (in a square shape).